TeamGraphix/graphix/docs/source/tutorial.rst

    :scale: 100 %
    :alt: simulation order

-With the optimization with :meth:`~graphix.pattern.Pattern.minimize_space()`, the simulation proceeds as below, where we measurement and trace out qubit 1 before preparing qubits 0 and 3.
+With the optimization with :meth:`~graphix.pattern.Pattern.minimize_space()`, the simulation proceeds as below, where we measure and trace out qubit 1 before preparing qubits 0 and 3.
 Because the graph state only has short-range correlations (only adjacent qubits are entangled), this does not affect the outcome of the computation.
 With this, we only need the memory space for three qubits.